Skip to main content

 Accessible form labels

 Ensure forms have labels tied to each field.
-Test pages with keyboard only.
-Add a "skip to main content" link.
+Test pages with a keyboard only and add a "skip to main content" link.

 Built for Firefighters, By a Firefighter

-My work is focused on fire departments and municipal public safety sites.
-The goal is a site that is actually accessible and defensible under Title II, not just one that displays an accessibility widget.
+Focused on fire departments and municipal public safety sites.
+The goal is a site that's actually accessible and defensible under Title II — not one that displays an accessibility widget.

-I review your fire department site against WCAG 2.1 AA and the new Title II rule, with special attention to high risk areas like forms, PDFs, and public safety content.
+We review your fire department site against WCAG 2.2 AA and the new Title II rule, with special attention to high-risk areas like forms, PDFs, and public safety content.

-You receive a short, prioritized list of fixes, mapped to your 2026 or 2027 deadline so you can phase work instead of scrambling at the last minute.
+You receive a short, prioritized list of fixes mapped to your 2027 or 2028 deadline so you can phase work instead of scrambling at the last minute.

-I can work with your internal IT staff, your existing vendor, or build a new site that is structured correctly from day one.
+We work with your internal IT staff, your existing vendor, or build a new site that's structured correctly from day one.

-If you want it, I can help with periodic rechecks, content-author training, and guidance as rules and checklists evolve.
+Periodic rechecks, content-author training, and guidance as rules and checklists evolve.
+Compliance is a process, not a checkbox.

 Common Questions